Priory Pembroke Academy: Comprehensive

-After the 1970s reform of the education system, Cherry Willingham changed from a secondary modern to a comprehensive school, and built what became known as The New Block to house the rising number of pupils.
+After the 1970s reform of the education system, Cherry Willingham changed from a secondary modern to a comprehensive school, and built what became known as the New Block to house the rising number of pupils.
 Mobile classrooms were also housed on the playground.

 In 1984 Jock Borthwick retired, Peter Fletcher replacing him as headmaster.
 Fletcher fought to save the school from closure as either Cherry Willingham or Sturton by Stow school was to close; Cherry Willingham survived.
 Fletcher left to become a Schools Inspector.
 John Whittle became headmaster in summer 1987, and David Mills in 1993.

-During the later 1980s the mobile classrooms were removed.
+During the late 1980s the mobile classrooms were removed.
 At this time the school had a small farm situated on the site of a previous outdoor swimming pool.
 The farm included rare breed chickens, ducks, rabbits and sheep, which the school exhibited at the Lincolnshire Show.

 In 1991 the Technology Block was updated to accommodate curriculum changes and subjects taught.
 The typing room, joint needlework and domestic science rooms, and metalwork and woodwork rooms were modernised to provide practical and theory lessons in technology, textiles, food technology, design realisation and graphics.
 The block was opened on 6 December 1991 by Edward Leigh MP.
 In 1974 the Partial Hearing Unit was opened in two classrooms in the original main block.
 The unit's main room maximised sound quality by including baffled walls, double doors, double-glazing, curtains and carpeted floors.

 A garage area, previously used to build canoes, and later used as a potting shed and store, was converted to the Dorothy Bowman Art Studio, named after Dorothy Bowman, Chair of the Governors since the school opened.